ctm/yld/src/running/past/2023/dptr_53m.md

 too was running her first fifty miler.
 I hung out with her as she made the final big climb and she did it faster than I probably would have had I not had such excellent company.

+### Darkness

+I've been caught out in the dark on that course a couple of times and it is unpleasant.
+This year I chose not to have a bag at the turnaround and to simply have two headlamps with me in my ultra vest and a complete Kogolla kit in my Mesa Portales drop bag.
+That worked well, since not only did I have a light for myself, I had a backup in case that light failed or I ran across a runner needing a headlamp (which is exactly what happened).

 ### My right foot